JessicaRenz/HyperLAU/README.md

 ### reconstruct.R
 This script can be used to reconstruct the input format HyperLAU expects from the output provided by PHYLIP.
 The required R libraries for running this script are `phytools` and `phangorn`.
 There are three parameters one has to specify at the top of the script: `input.trees`(output of PHYLIP which contains the information about the phylogenetic tree), `input.data` (the original cross-sectional data set that was used by PHYLIP to create the phylogenetic tree) and `output.data` (name under which the reconstructed file in the input format for HyperLAU should get).

+### plotting_HyperLAU_results.R
+This script contains all function that we used to produce the figures in the article introducing HyperLAU.
+The required R libraries for running this script are `ggplot2`, `ggraph`. `igraph`, `stringr` and `ggpubr`.

+The first three functions `BinToDec`, `DecToBin` and `DecToBinV` are just functions that are needed by the actual plotting functions, for converting binary strings in integer and vice versa.

+The function `plot_embedded_hypercube` is the function that plots the learned transitions pathways embedded in the full hypercube.

 ## Data
 In the `data` folder in this repository you can find the data sets we used in the article introducing HyperLAU.